Dental Sedation Services in North Shore

 One of the greatest advantages of sleep dentistry is its efficiency.
 Because dental sedation makes you so comfortable, you can have up to six times more dental work done than in a regular visit.
 This is ideal for someone with a busy schedule.

 Your Health and Safety

-Your wellness and wellbeing matters to us, and your safety during your dental procedure is our first concern.
-We only practice extremely low risk and safe forms of sedation dentistry at our office.
+Your wellness and wellbeing matter to us, and your safety during your dental procedure is our first concern.
+We only practice extremely low-risk and safe forms of sedation dentistry at our dental office in Wilmette.

 Types of Sedation Dentistry

 There are several types of sedation that dentists can give to patients, and the strength will depend on the patient and the procedure.
 Some people opt for medications with lesser effects, such as conscious sedation.
 Others with extreme anxiety would prefer to be knocked out every time they have to get a full teeth cleaning!

 Conscious sedation is the same thing as oral sedation.
 This method typically starts about half an hour before a patient arrives at the dentist’s office for a scheduled procedure.
 You will take a prescribed anti-anxiety pill or sedative, and arrive in the doctor’s office on the precipice of its effectiveness.